vcheplygina/fyp2024/groupB_annotation_comments.md

 # Annorator B1
+Most of my images were straightforward to annotate, but some proved challenging.
+Certain areas on the skin closely resembled cancerous lesions and appeared frequently.
+Distinguishing between actual cancer and mere skin pigmentation proved to be a bit challenging in some of the pictures.
 # Annorator B2

 What I found surprising was how different skin diseases and skin cancers can look.
 I always imagined an ugly, assymetrical, big mole or an ugly rash.
 However, some of the pictures looked pretty normal, and I would probably not think it was something weird.